England Football Online

 Captains

-England had played through the Second World War without emblems on their shirts, but the victory internationals of 1945 and 1946 saw their reappearance and England resumed full internationals at the beginning of the 1946-47 season.
+England had played throughout the Second World War without emblems on their shirts, but the Victory Internationals of 1945 and 1946 saw their reappearance and England resumed full internationals at the beginning of the 1946-47 season.

 More than one manufacturer supplied the kits.
-We believe Umbro and Hope Brothers were two of them, judging by the style of the numbers on the back of the shirts, but we are always on the lookout for further evidence, be it photographic or from the shirts themselves.
+We believe St. Blaize and Hope Brothers were two of them, judging by the style of the numbers on the back of the shirts, but we are always on the lookout for further evidence, be it photographic or from the shirts themselves.

 Matches in Which England Wore the 1946 Home White Uniform